calliope-project/euro-calliope/README.md

     snakemake --use-conda

+## Run on Euler cluster

+To run on Euler, use the following command:

+    snakemake --use-conda --profile config/euler

+If you want to run on another cluster, read [snakemake's documentation on cluster execution](https://snakemake.readthedocs.io/en/stable/executable.html#cluster-execution) and take `config/euler` as a starting point.

 ## Example use of the model

 The generation step created all single parts of `euro-calliope`, like technologies and time series.
 These can be combined to eventually build a final model to run simulations with.
 For an example of such a model, see `./tests/simple-model.yaml`.
 It is a complete Calliope model and can be used like any other, for example like this: